anuragGUPTA2235/DBMS/README.md

 ## DATABASE AND APPLICATION COMMUNICATION
 JDBC (Java Database Connectivity) and ODBC (Open Database Connectivity)(C C++)are both APIs (Application Programming Interfaces) designed to facilitate communication between applications and databases, but they serve different ecosystems and have distinct characteristics

+## DBA
+DBA stands for Database Administrator.
+A Database Administrator is a specialized IT professional responsible for the installation, configuration, maintenance and backups, security, and overall management of databases within an organization.
+Their role involves ensuring the integrity, performance, and availability of databases to meet the needs of users and applications.